Department of Economics

 Top-notch human resource management is the sine qua non of ECONs strategy.
-Our key focus in 2016-17 is on retaining and nurturing good staff through a combination of attractive teaching assignments, research support, collegiality, access to data and flexibility.
-Some years ago ECON was very active in recruiting at the international job market and we will engage in international recruitment again once new possibilities emerge.
-As a consequence of this international approach our faculty members consist of a broad mix of the most skilled economists from around the world.
+Our key focus in is on retaining and nurturing good staff through a combination of attractive teaching assignments, research support, collegiality, access to data and flexibility.
+ECON is very active in recruiting at the international job market, and our faculty members consist of a broad mix of the most skilled economists from around the world.

 Find an overview of ECON and centre staff here

 PhD training is an integral part of the research environment at ECON.
 We have a strong PhD environment at the department, and we give considerable attention to secure funding for new scholarships and to provide PhD level courses, supervise and in other ways support our PhD students.
 ECON offers regular PhD courses.
 Still for a number of reasons, including overall financing prospects at CBS, ECONs PhD program is in the process of being redesigned to match the new realities.